Johannesburg to Kenya

 Enjoy free time in this beautiful archipelago today.
 There are many ways you can spend your day – perhaps talk to your leader for any recommendations they might have.
 Snorkelling in search of exotic fish is an excellent option, or you could take a traditional dhow boat on the water.
 You might also like to feast on a sumptuous lunch of grilled local seafood, or just relax in a hammock underneath a coconut tree with a good book.
 It's totally up to you!

 Today, explore the beautiful Usambara Mountains and experience this area’s gentle hospitality on a visit to some of its small communities.
 From your base, hike to the gorgeous Irente viewpoint.
 It's best to pack some water and snacks in a day pack for this trip.
-On your way back, visit a local cultural project based at Irente farm and enjoy a cooking demonstration and a picnic lunch.
+On your way back, visit a local cultural project based at Irente farm and enjoy a locally prepared lunch.

 After breakfast this morning, head to Karatu, the gateway to the Ngorongoro Crater.
 Here, you'll hike through the Ngorongoro Reserve Forest to Elephant Caves and the Endoro waterfalls along the way.
 Rich with calcium, the Elephant Caves got their name as elephants would come here and break off pieces of rock, eating the dust to receive important minerals.
 Today's trek, accompanied by an expert local guide and armed ranger, is the perfect way to stretch your legs after a few days of overland travel.
 You'll hike through Ngorongoro rainforest as your local guide explains the ins and outs of the area here and points out interesting animal tracks and footprints.
 Marvel at the wild landscape and spot beautiful birdlife as you walk.
 After, head to Karatu village for a tour of the local coffee farm.
 Here, you'll see the innovative farming practices from the locals and learn about the farming activities that sustain the coffee, bean, maize, banana, soya and pea crops.
 Tonight, enjoy a traditional dinner with a local Tanzanian family in their home, who will cook you a few different dishes to try.
 Learn about the local culture with educational stories from a locally trained guide.
 What a night!